NSAPH-Data-Processing/zip2county_master_xwalk/README.md

 This pipeline pulls crosswalks from the U.S. Department of Housing and Urban Development (HUD) database, compiling a comprehensive ZIP code to county crosswalk from 2010 to 2023.

+ZIP Codes are updated on a regular basis.
+[Here is an example announcement from the USPS](https://about.usps.com/postal-bulletin/2014/pb22390/html/info_002.htm).

 In order to run the pipeline, build a conda environment with the following command.

 ```